gchumillas-dev/css-parser/README.md

 A library to evaluate CSS expressions.

-This library can be used to select elements from a DOM Document.
+This library can be used to select elements from a DOM Document using CSS selectors.

 ## Install